Variance-Optimal Arm Selection: Misallocation Minimization and Best Arm Identification: Abstract

 \section{Abstract}

 This paper focuses on selecting the arm with the highest variance from a set of $K$ independent arms.
-Specifically, we focus on two settings: (i) regret setting, that penalizes the number of pulls of suboptimal arms in terms of variance, and (ii) fixed-budget \ac{BAI} setting, that evaluates the ability of an algorithm to determine the arm with the highest variance after a fixed number of pulls.
-We develop a novel online algorithm called \texttt{UCB-VV} for the regret setting and show that its upper bound on regret for bounded rewards evolves as $\mathcal{O}\left(\log{n}\right)$ where $n$ is the horizon.
-By deriving the lower bound on the regret, we show that \texttt{UCB-VV} is order optimal.
+Specifically, we focus on two settings: (i) misallocation minimization setting, that penalizes the number of pulls of suboptimal arms in terms of variance, and (ii) fixed-budget best arm identification setting, that evaluates the ability of an algorithm to determine the arm with the highest variance after a fixed number of pulls.
+We develop a novel online algorithm called \texttt{UCB-VV} for the \ac{MM} and show that its upper bound on misallocation for bounded rewards evolves as $\mathcal{O}\left(\log{n}\right)$ where $n$ is the horizon.
+By deriving the lower bound on the misallocation, we show that \texttt{UCB-VV} is order optimal.
 For the fixed budget \ac{BAI} setting we propose the \texttt{SHVV} algorithm.
 We show that the upper bound of the error probability of \texttt{SHVV} evolves as $\exp\left(-\frac{n}{\log(K) H}\right)$, where $H$ represents the complexity of the problem, and this rate matches the corresponding lower bound.
-We extend the framework from bounded distributions to sub-Gaussian distributions using a novel concentration inequality on the sample variance.
+We extend the framework from bounded distributions to sub-Gaussian distributions using a novel concentration inequality on the sample variance and standard deviation.
 Leveraging the same, we derive a concentration inequality for the empirical Sharpe ratio (SR) for sub-Gaussian distributions, which was previously unknown in the literature.
-Empirical simulations show that \texttt{UCB-VV} consistently outperforms \texttt{$\epsilon$-greedy} across different sub-optimality gaps though it is surpassed by \texttt{VTS}, which exhibits the lowest regret, albeit lacking in theoretical guarantees.
+Empirical simulations show that \texttt{UCB-VV} consistently outperforms \texttt{$\epsilon$-greedy} across different sub-optimality gaps though it is surpassed by \texttt{VTS}, which exhibits the lowest misallocation, albeit lacking in theoretical guarantees.
 We also illustrate the superior performance of \texttt{SHVV}, for a fixed budget setting under 6 different setups against uniform sampling.
 Finally, we conduct a case study to empirically evaluate the performance of the \texttt{UCB-VV} and \texttt{SHVV} in call option trading on $100$ stocks generated using \ac{GBM}.